Dementia: Affected ages

 About 3% of people between the ages of 65–74 have dementia, 19% between 75 and 84, and nearly half of those over 85 years of age.
 As more people are living longer, dementia is becoming more common.
 For people of a specific age, however, it may be becoming less frequent in the developed world, due to a decrease in modifiable risk factors made possible by greater financial and educational resources.
 It is one of the most common causes of disability among the elderly but can develop before the age of 65 when it is known as early-onset dementia or presenile dementia.

 Less than 1% of those with Alzheimer's have gene mutations that cause a much earlier development of the disease, around the age of 45, known as early-onset Alzheimer's disease.
 More than 95% of people with Alzheimer's disease have the sporadic form (late onset, 80–90 years of age).
-Worldwide the cost of dementia in 2015 was put at US$818 billion.

 People with dementia are often physically or chemically restrained to a greater degree than necessary, raising issues of human rights.
 Social stigma is commonly perceived by those with the condition, and also by their caregivers.

+Inequities and inequalities

+A growing body of scientific evidence suggests that inequalities and inequities in dementia exist.
+Inequalities and inequities are observed in the risk of developing dementia, ability to take part in prevention efforts, access to high-quality dementia care from diagnosis until the end of life, including bereavement support.

+Post-diagnostic care is often variable and difficult to navigate, with a disparity in care between dementia and other life-limiting conditions.
+Furthermore, substantially less dementia research funding and financial support for the care of people with dementia compared to other life-limiting conditions also exists.

+Differences in access to high-quality care among dementia subtypes are also noted.
+People with rare types of dementia compared to those with Alzheimer's Disease, and those with other physical conditions are less likely to experience high-quality care.